Skip to content

 Answer: The lion.
 The phrase is symbolic, not geographic.

-Lions live in grasslands and savannas, not jungles.
-The “jungle” tag traces back to The Jungle Book and medieval European bestiaries that lumped all “wild forests” together.
+Here’s the wrinkle nobody questions: lions live in grasslands and savannas, not jungles.
+The “jungle” label rode in on The Jungle Book and on medieval European bestiaries that filed every “wild forest” under one word.

 6. How many sides does a hexagon have?